yxlao/Open3D/src/Cuda/README.md

 Typically, there will be 3 classes and 4 files holding a complete class.
 The classes include
-- `Server` class, which holds GPU data and device functions.
+- `Device` class, which holds GPU data and device functions.
 - `KernelCaller` class, which is a wrapper of kernel calls from CPU.
 - `Host` class, which is the CPU interface that will prepare and transfer data, and launch kernels functions.